 Criteria for portfolio composition

-1. It’s necessary to choose strategies with good performance which you like (don’t forget, a spoonful of tar can spoil a whole barrel of honey).
-The more strategies you use, the higher the diversification, and the lower the yield, max. drawdown, and volatility of your portfolio.
+1. Choose strategies with good performance which you like.
+Remember, a spoonful of tar can spoil a whole barrel of honey.
+The more strategies you use, the higher the diversification, and the lower the profitability, max. drawdown, and volatility of your portfolio.

-The more strategies you use, the less you will be exposed to the risk in the long-term and the better you will be able to trade in different regimes of the market.
+The more strategies you use, the less you are at risk in the long run, and the better you can trade in different market regimes.

-5. Your portfolio must withstand a long losing streak.
-Such a streak will necessarily happen in the future.
-If you lose 50%, then to recover the losses you must make 100%.
+5. Your portfolio should withstand a long losing streak.
+No doubt such a streak will occur in the future.
+So multiply your estimated MDD by 2-3 times to cover the survivor bias.

 Reliable backtest results